 Excalibur – The King of Food Dehydrators

 Unlike the other brands listed here, Excalibur focuses entirely on designing and manufacturing food dehydrators.
-They have been in the business since 1973, and have extensive experience in the dehydrator industry.
+They have been in the business since 1973, and have extensive experience in the food preservation industry.
 Most of their products take the form of tray dehydrators.

 Excalibur 3926TB Food Dehydrator